-More about the College's process for VRA can be found below in Appendix A.
+More about Black River Technical College 's process for VRA can be found below in Appendix A.

 b.
-Dismissal (Mandatory and Discretionary)11
+Dismissal (Mandatory and Discretionary)

 Black River Technical College must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that: